 The Best Xbox One Games

-While we're always glad to return to these titles, though, we've also been pleased to see new and exciting titles like Sunset Overdrive and Ori and the Blind Forest.
+As happy as we've been to get the chance to return to these classics, though, it's also been great to see new and diverse titles like Sunset Overdrive and Ori and the Blind Forest come to the console.

 With such a large and diverse library of games at our thumb tips, it's not easy to narrow them down into a 'best of' list but we've done it.